DongBoumShin/crypto_simulator_mysql/README.md

 The simulator is slow, as it fetches row by row from the db, but the slow mechanism is a side effect resulting from avoiding any look-ahead bias that might form.

+How To Use

+On your ide, run simulator.py with your variables.
+Or create a simulator object and call .simulate().

 The Simulator